 - Severe dehydration may require the patient to be admitted in the hospital, where they may be administered with fluids and salt intravenously.

 - There are herbs that have been found to kill shigella as well as break up its biofilm.

 Shigella infections can be managed rather easily if you get the severe cases treated promptly.
 The following are some tips that can prevent you from contracting or spreading the infection.

 - Wash your hands thoroughly every now and then.

-- Supervise your children and make sure they wash their hands every time they use the washroom and before they eat (5).
+- Supervise your children and make sure they wash their hands with soap and water every time they use the washroom and before they eat (5).

 - Dispose of used diapers properly.

 - Disinfect or sanitize the diaper-changing areas after every use.

 - If you are infected, avoid preparing food for others.